roytang/blog/content/post/2008/04/city-champs-2008-heavyweight-ramp.md

 **

 Game one I gain a ton of life from triple Condemn; He plays Crovax and next turn he casts Primal Command for Akroma, Angel of Wrath.
 I untap and play Hostility.
 Crovax blocks and returns to hand., taking him from 27 life to 25.
 He untaps and plays Akroma.
 End of his turn, cast Incinerate, creating 3 3/1 tokens.
 Cast Skred to kill Wall of Roots (blocker).
 My turn, untap, draw.
 Incinerate, creating 3 more tokens.
 Disintegrate for 5, creating 5 more tokens.
-Attack with 11 tokens + Hostility, 39 damage on the board and only Akroma as the blocker&#8230;nick deck.
+Attack with 11 tokens + Hostility, 39 damage on the board and only Akroma as the blocker... nick deck.

-Game two&#8230;my notes make it appear that I just played a fatty and pummelled him to death.
+Game two... my notes make it appear that I just played a fatty and pummelled him to death.

 4-2 games 2-1 matches